di-xiv/di-xiv.com/README.md

 > Older versions are just vanilla HTML, CSS and JavaScript.
 They don't need a build step, just an HTTP server to run.

 > [!IMPORTANT]
-> The [Current version](/current-di-xiv.com) is a "mirror" of the working repository and does not have configuration files nor environment variables.
+> The [Current version](/current-di-xiv.com) is a manual mirror of the working repository and does not have configuration files nor environment variables.

 ## Current version